benfox0621/dronetestcode/README.md

 ## Installation

+Note: This package depends on the Cross Platform NatNetSDK from [Whoening on Github.](https://github.com/whoenig/NatNetSDKCrossplatform) The files "NatNetClient.py", "DataDescriptions.py", and "MoCapData.py" from /samples/PythonClient must go in the /library folder, and their mutual imports may have to be altered to the filepath motive2ros.library.{file name}.

 Navigate to the /src folder of your Ros workspace.
 Clone the repo in the space and colcon build it like any other ros package.
 ```bash
 git clone https://github.com/benfox0621/motive2ros.git